NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

          Fully buried ducts have insulation that just covers the top of the ducts.
          Deeply buried ducts have insulation that continues above the top of the ducts.
          See the `Building America Solution Center <https://basc.pnnl.gov/resource-guides/ducts-buried-attic-insulation>`_ for more information.
-  .. [#] DuctLocation choices are "conditioned space", "basement - conditioned", "basement - unconditioned", "crawlspace - unvented", "crawlspace - vented", "crawlspace - conditioned", "attic - unvented", "attic - vented", "garage", "outside", "exterior wall", "under slab", "roof deck", "other housing unit", "other heated space", "other multifamily buffer space", "other non-freezing space", or "manufactured home belly".
+  .. [#] DuctLocation choices are "conditioned space", "basement - conditioned", "basement - unconditioned", "crawlspace - unvented", "crawlspace - vented", "attic - unvented", "attic - vented", "garage", "outside", "exterior wall", "under slab", "roof deck", "other housing unit", "other heated space", "other multifamily buffer space", "other non-freezing space", or "manufactured home belly".
          See :ref:`hpxml_locations` for descriptions.
-  .. [#] If DuctLocation not provided, defaults to the first present space type: "basement - conditioned", "basement - unconditioned", "crawlspace - conditioned", "crawlspace - vented", "crawlspace - unvented", "attic - vented", "attic - unvented", "garage", or "conditioned space".
+  .. [#] If DuctLocation not provided, defaults to the first present space type: "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "attic - vented", "attic - unvented", "garage", or "conditioned space".
          If NumberofConditionedFloorsAboveGrade > 1, secondary ducts will be located in "conditioned space".
   .. [#] The sum of all ``FractionDuctArea`` must each equal to 1, both for the supply side and return side.
   .. [#] FractionDuctArea or DuctSurfaceArea are required if DuctLocation is provided.